BradenM/AnyCubici3MegaS/README.md

 ## Calibration

+Settings that I have tuned for my specific printer.
+[See Here](./Firmware/README.md) for firmware changes.

 | Setting         | Value                           | Notes                                      |
 | :-------------- | ------------------------------- | ------------------------------------------ |
 | E-Steps         | 421.98                          |                                            |